CodeDzz/electronDev/README.md

 # electronDev
-an Electron.js app that can be auto updated
+An Electron.js app that can be auto updated